Naked female statue meant to honor feminist icon Mary Wollstonecraft met with public derision

 "I wanted to make the sculpture for Mary Wollstonecraft to celebrate the life force she was in the battle for freedom," said Hambling in the campaign video.
 "She battled for women's education, for women to have their own thoughts."

-She added that the sculpture was silver because she felt it was much more (of a) female color than bronze," and that it could catch the sunlight and "float in space."
+She added that the sculpture was silver because she felt it was "much more (of a) female color than bronze," and that it could catch the sunlight and "float in space."

 The video showed the statue being installed -- from digging a hole for the base and using cranes to lift the statue into place.